 Wal-Mart shareholder sues over bribery scandal

-WILMINGTON, Del, April 25 (Reuters) - A shareholder sued the board and several officers of Wal-Mart Stores Inc on Wednesday over allegations that the company's Mexican affiliate paid bribes to local officials.
+WILMINGTON, Del (Reuters) - A shareholder sued the board and several officers of Wal-Mart Stores Inc (WMT.N) on Wednesday over allegations that the company's Mexican affiliate paid bribes to local officials, adding to the company's legal problems.

 The lawsuit seeks to recover damage to the company's reputation as well as costs of investigating the claims, according to the complaint, which was filed in the Court of Chancery in Delaware, where Wal-Mart is incorporated.